Middlebury College Holds Third Annual Peace Symposium:

 York Times" said "for a visitor to spend two days with

-[the campers] is to see something powerful."
+is to see something powerful."
 Middlebury

 College student Larry McDermott '99 will share his experiences